Planning family holidays with children

 - If there’s a pool, make sure that pool fencing meets Australian Standards.
 Supervise your children at all times in the pool.

 Many companies rent equipment like cots, prams and highchairs.
 Many also deliver to your accommodation.
 This can help you make sure you have everything your children need while reducing the stress of packing and managing excess luggage.
+But make sure that all equipment is safe and meets Australian standards.

 Holidays are about having fun, relaxing and getting away from the daily grind.
 But many children benefit from routines, whether at home or on holidays.
 Some routines will slip but sticking to a few basics, like bedtimes and mealtimes, can help children adapt to changes while you’re away.